nzfeng/SWN/README.md

 # Getting started

 ## Gurobi
-The program relies on Gurobi to solve linear programs, so you must first install [Gurobi](https://www.gurobi.com/).
+The program relies on Gurobi to solve a linear program, so you must first install [Gurobi](https://www.gurobi.com/).
 Those affiliated with an university can get the academic version for free.
 Otherwise, a free trial is available.

 To get CMake to find your Gurobi installation, you may need to change the path in Line 1 of `cmake/modules/FindGUROBI.cmake`.